 - Can be adjusted to warm an exact spot.

 - It has a very high heat output of up to 125,000 BTU.

 - Burns the propane at a high rate leading to a lot of fuel consumption.

 7. Pro-Temp Propane Heater, Red/Black

-It is yet another easy to focus propane heater.
-This heater boasts of a high-power output of up to 125,000 BTU.
+It is yet another easy-to-focus propane heater.
+This heater boasts a high-power output of up to 125,000 BTU.
 With this power, you can comfortably heat your large garage even up to 3,125 square feet.
-If you are in search of portable and convenient propane garage heater, this is your go-to device.
+If you are in search of a portable and convenient propane garage heater, this is your go-to device.